joaoprado96/joaoprado96/README.md

 ---

-*This README was generated to summarize my professional experience and skills.
+*This resume was created to summarize my professional experience and skills.
 For more details, please visit my [LinkedIn profile](https://www.linkedin.com/in/joaoprado96/) or check out my [GitHub repositories](https://github.com/joaoprado96).*